“This post contains affiliate links, and I will be compensated if you make a purchase after clicking on my links.”

 Liz Weinandy, a registered dietitian at Ohio State Wexner Medical Center, acknowledges that change can be hard but says forming a partnership with your pet could be the motivation you need.

-“Making a commitment to your pet to go for a walk every single day means that you’re not only making those changes for yourself, but now also for your pet.
+“Making a commitment to your pet to go for a walk every single day means that you’re not only making those changes for yourself but now also for your pet.
 We know that the numerous health benefits from embracing a healthier lifestyle like weight loss, better sleep, and overall enhanced mental health, can translate to your pet as well,” Weinandy said.

 Both experts stress the importance of getting clearance from your doctor and veterinarian before starting any diet and exercise program.
 It’s important to make sure that there aren’t any other health conditions that might keep either of you from your goals and to have a plan that is tailored to your individual needs.

-Remember planning is key to make sure that you and your dog find an exercise routine that sticks.
+Remember planning is key to making sure that you and your dog find an exercise routine that sticks.
 With more and more people getting out to exercise with their dogs after lockdown, plenty of people are choosing to run with their dog and we recommend reading these tips for running with your dog to help ensure you’re doing so responsibly and safely.